melanie-fuchs/MemoryAndroidApp/README.md

 <path to your folder>\MemoryAndroidApp\app\src\main\res\drawable

+### Purpose of the Application
+I created the app in order to get familiar with Android Studio.
+Due to that, the basics of the game were created when working through a tutorial by <a href="https://www.youtube.com/user/ShivanAngel" title="George Lecakes">George Lecakes</a></div> on youtube.

 ### SOURCES
 Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>.
 Paintings made by me.